-Oceanographic moorings can be equipped with meteorological instruments, including direct covariance flux system and bulk meteorological sensors to provide the directly measured and bulk-estimated air-sea fluxes, respectively.
+Oceanographic moorings can be equipped with meteorological instruments, including direct covariance flux systems and bulk meteorological sensors, to provide directly measured and bulk-estimated air-sea fluxes, respectively.
 An example system is shown in Figure 10 from the second Salinity Processes in the Upper-ocean Regional Study (SPURS-2) experiment, which computed and telemetered in near-real-time the motion-corrected surface wind stress and sensible and latent heat fluxes from a surface mooring for the first time (Clayson et al. 2019).
+There is overall a good qualitative agreement between the measured and estimated air-sea fluxes (Bigorre et al. 2013).
+However, the bulk formula method underestimates the momentum flux and overestimates the buoyancy flux under high wind conditions.
+These biases are categorically related to deficiencies in formulations for the drag and heat transfer coefficients.
+Edson et al. (2013) revised the formulations for drag coefficient in COARE 3.5 to alleviate the low drag coefficient bias and proposed a new formula for heat transfer coefficients.
+Ayet and Chapron (2022) reviewed potential wave-atmospheric turbulence coupling mechanisms that allow for further refinements.
 Recently, buoy arrays have been deployed as part of the Ocean Observatories Initiative (OOI, Trowbridge et al. 2019) and operated for years on both coasts.
-These data, along with the simultaneous measurements of surface meteorology and wave conditions, are crucial to reducing the uncertainty in air-sea flux estimates in modern bulk formulas (Cronin et al. 2019).
-Autonomous surface vehicles (ASVs) are piloted wave- or wind-propelled surface platforms that can be instrumented with ocean, atmospheric, and biogeochemical sensors.
-Widely-used ASVs include Saildrone (Meinig et al. 2019) and Wave Gliders (Thomson and Girton 2017), which have long endurance (~6 months) and can sample in remote locations and be piloted across fronts.
-The use of numerous instruments can mitigate issues with cross-frontal sampling and can thus capture mesoscale and smaller variations in air-sea interaction (Quinn et al. 2021; Stevens et al. 2021).
+These in situ data and the simultaneous measurements of surface meteorology and wave conditions are crucial to reducing the uncertainty in air-sea flux estimates in modern bulk formulas (Edson et al. 2013; Cronin et al. 2019; Villas-Boas et al. 2019).